Team10-Capstone/BIMLProviderSite2/README.md

-if first time, after cloning, navigate to root directory and run `npm install`
+if first time, after cloning, navigate to "client" directory and run `sudo npm install`. then navigate to "server" directory and run `sudo npm install`

 other wise navigate to server directory, run `npm run dev`